 Besides her Oscar win, Natalie Portman was named Best Actress at the SAG Awards and the Golden Globes (Best Actress in a Motion Picture – Drama).
 She was also the choice of various U.S.-based critics groups (more critics’ awards).

-Black Swan was in competition at the Venice Film Festival, but the Best Actress winner was Ariane Labed for Athina Rachel Tsangari’s Greek comedy Attenberg.
+Black Swan had been previously in competition at the Venice Film Festival, but its Best Actress winner was Ariane Labed for Athina Rachel Tsangari’s Greek comedy Attenberg.

 Winona Ryder and Natalie Portman Black Swan movie images: Niko Tavernise | Fox Searchlight.